-36th Annual Human Relations Student Awards Banquet: The 36th Annual Human Relations Student Awards Banquet was held at the Twin City Quarter.
+41st Annual Human Relations Student Awards Banquet-VIRTUAL: The 41st Annual Human Relations Student Awards Banquet was put together on a virtual format to continue the tradition of celebrating our youth.
 The banquet honored youth who made significant contributions to the community in the area of human relations and human rights.
-Approximately 600 persons attended and was later televised on WSTV-13.
+The virtual program was televised on WSTV-13 and can still be viewed on the city's YouTube channel.